 Our current principal source of liquidity is our cash and cash equivalents on hand.
-As of March 31, 2023 and December 31, 2022, our cash and cash equivalents and outstanding letters of credit were as follows (in thousands):
+As of September 30, 2023 and December 31, 2022, our cash and cash equivalents and outstanding letters of credit were as follows (in thousands):

-March 31, 2023 December 31, 2022 Cash and cash equivalents \$ 817,075 \$ 794,888 Available balance under the AR Facility 3,700 AR Facility outstanding balance 115,000 Available under the bilateral letter of credit facility 8,618 8,473 Outstanding letters of credit under the bilateral letter of credit facility 11,381 11,527
+September 30, 2023 December 31, 2022 Cash and cash equivalents \$ 601,604 \$ 794,888 Available undrawn balance under the AR Facility 8,800 AR Facility outstanding balance 130,000 Available under the bilateral letter of credit facility 7,569 8,473 Outstanding letters of credit under the bilateral letter of credit facility 12,431 11,527 at the latest, depending on certain "springing" maturity conditions.

-On March 30, 2023, we drew \$115 million under the AR Facility to supplement our liquidity, which remained outstanding as of March 31, 2023.
-As of March 31, 2023, the borrowing base was \$119 million, of which Sabre had availability of \$4 million.
-Our AR Facility matures on January 14, 2025 at the earliest and February 13, 2026 at the latest, depending on certain "springing" maturity conditions.
 The AR Facility allows us the ability to prepay the principal amount prior to the maturity date without penalty.
-See Note 7.
+See Note 8.
 Debt.

+As of September 30, 2023, we had \$130 million outstanding under the AR Facility with a borrowing base of \$139 million, of which Sabre had availability of \$9 million.
+Our AR Facility matures on January 14, 2025 at the earliest and February 13, 2026

 We consider cash equivalents to be highly liquid investments that are readily convertible into cash.
 Securities with contractual maturities of three months or less, when purchased, are considered cash equivalents.
 We record changes in a book overdraft position, in which our bank account is not overdrawn but recently issued and outstanding checks result in a negative general ledger balance, as cash flows from financing activities.
 We invest in a money market fund which is classified as cash and cash equivalents in our consolidated balance sheets and statements of cash flows.
-We held no short-term investments as of March 31, 2023 and December 31, 2022.
-We had \$21 million held as cash collateral for standby letters of credit in restricted cash on our consolidated balance sheets as of March 31, 2023 and December 31, 2022.
+We held no short-term investments as of September 30, 2023 and December 31, 2022.
+We had \$21 million held as cash collateral for standby letters of credit in restricted cash on our consolidated balance sheets as of September 30, 2023 and December 31, 2022.